Affiliate links on Android Authority may earn us a commission. Learn more.

 Steam not opening?
 Here's how to fix it

 Steam is the most used and well-known PC gaming platform on the market.
-It has improved massively since its release back in 2003, but that doesn’t mean the app is not a bit finicky sometimes.
-When it happens, it’s understandably frustrating.
-So, if you have come across the dreaded problem of the Steam client not opening, we are here to help.
+It has improved massively since its release in 2003, but that doesn’t mean the app isn’t a bit finicky sometimes.
+It’s understandably frustrating if you have issues with Steam not opening.
 Here are the common causes and fixes.

-Note: This article will focus on solutions for Steam on Windows, since the app is mainly used on the Windows operating system.
+Note: This article will focus on solutions for Steam on Windows 11, since the app is mainly used on the Windows operating system.
 However, Mac users should know that OS updates can often break the game client, but only temporarily.

 Check if Steam is down

-If your Steam client doesn’t open or is stuck at the connecting phase, the most reasonable explanation for your issue is either an unstable connection or Steam being temporarily down.
-Open your browser and check if websites load, and if needed, restart your modem.
-Yes, we know this step sounds like a no-brainer, but you should do it before jumping onto complicated fixes.
+If your Steam client doesn’t open or is stuck in the connecting phase, the most reasonable explanation for your issue is either an unstable connection or Steam being temporarily down.

 To check if Steam is down, you can visit either the Unofficial Steam Status website or the aptly named Is Steam Down.
 Both websites are quite reliable, and the former can even give you information about the status of multiplayer game coordinators.